 Sources of arsenic in water include natural sources, particularly rocks and soils, and also releases from its use as a wood preservative, in semi-conductors and paints, and from mining and agricultural operations.
 Elevated levels of arsenic are found more frequently in ground water than in surface water.
-Because small communities typically rely on wells for drinking water, while larger cities typically use surface-water sources, arsenic tends to occur in higher levels more frequently in water used by small communities.
+Because small communities typically rely on wells for drinking water, while larger cities typically use surface-water sources, arsenic tends to occur in higher concentrations more frequently in water used by small communities.

-In the United States, the average level measured in ground-water samples is less than or equal to 1 part per billion (ppb, or micrograms per liter $[\mu g/L]$); however, higher levels are not uncommon.
-Compared with the rest of the United States, Western states have more water systems with levels exceeding 10 ppb; levels in some locations exceed 50 ppb.
+In the United States, the average arsenic level measured in ground-water samples is less than or equal to 1 part per billion (ppb, or micrograms per liter $[\mu g/L]$); however, higher levels are not uncommon.
+Compared with the rest of the United States, Western states have more water systems with levels exceeding 10 ppb; levels in some locations in the West exceed 50 ppb.
 Parts of the Midwest and New England also have some water systems with arsenic levels exceeding 10 ppb, but most systems meet the new standard.
-EPA projected that 5.5% of water systems, serving a total of 11 million people, were likely to exceed the 10 ppb level.
+When issuing the rule, the EPA estimated that roughly 4,000 (5.5%) of the regulated water systems, serving a total of 13 million people, were likely to exceed the 10 ppb standard.

-The previous federal drinking water standard for arsenic, 50 ppb, was set by the U.S. Public Health Service in 1942.
+The previous drinking water standard for arsenic, 50 ppb, was set by the U.S. Public Health Service in 1942.
 EPA adopted that level and issued an interim drinking water regulation for arsenic in 1975.
 This standard was based on estimated total dietary intake1 and non-cancer health effects.
-In 1986, Congress amended the Safe Drinking Water Act (SDWA), converted all interim standards to National Primary Drinking Water Regulations, and included arsenic on a list of 83 contaminants for which EPA was required to issue new standards by 1989.
+In 1986, Congress amended the Safe Drinking Water Act (SDWA), converted all interim standards to National Primary Drinking Water Regulations, and included arsenic on a list of 83 contaminants for which the EPA was required to issue new standards by 1989.
 EPA's extensive review of arsenic risk assessment issues had caused the Agency to miss the 1989 deadline.
-As a result of a citizen suit, EPA entered into a consent decree with a new deadline for the rule of November 1995.
-EPA continued work on risk assessment, water treatment, analytical methods, implementation, and occurrence issues but, in 1995, decided to delay the rule in order to better characterize health effects and assess cost-effective removal technologies for small utilities.
+As a result of a citizen suit, the EPA entered into a consent decree with a new deadline for the rule of November 1995.
+The EPA continued work on risk assessment, water treatment, analytical methods, implementation, and occurrence issues but, in 1995, decided to delay the rule in order to better characterize health effects and assess cost-effective removal technologies for small utilities.